Do Casual Browser Games Actually Train Your Brain? What the Science Says

 A 20-minute daily routine that works

 Treat your browser games like an interval workout.
-Here is a tested routine that hits all four skill areas:
+Here is a simple routine that hits all four skill areas, using games you can play right now on PlayZone:

-- Minutes 0-5 — spatial warm-up.
-Play Tetris at a medium speed.
-Goal: clear thirty lines, not chase a score.
+- Minutes 0-5, spatial warm-up.
+Play Slide Puzzle at a comfortable pace.
+Goal: solve the board cleanly, not chase a clock.

-- Minutes 10-14 — reaction time.
-Three short runs of Snake or Flappy Bird.
+- Minutes 10-14, reaction time.
+Three short runs of Reaction Test or Lane Dodge.
 Goal: beat your previous best by any margin.

 Mistakes that cancel out the benefits